Payment Reform Under Medicare's Prospective Payment System: The Experience of Hospitals in the State of Connecticut

 The research design employs a factorial analysis of variance to explore differential trends.
 Three main effects are explored: pre-versus post-intervention effect, time effect, and interaction of time and intervention.
 Supplementary analyses compare types and sizes of hospitals.

 Research hypotheses are tested to explore effects of implementation of Medicare's prospective payment.
 Findings suggest that prospective payment did make a difference, and that effects for hospital size closely replicate effects for hospital teaching status.
 Key findings include: (1) slower growth of profit margins relative to national studies, (2) increasing fiscal pressure over the period, and (3) slowing of technology acquisition.
 Suggestions emerge as to the additional constraint imposed by extensive State regulation.

 Schroeder, Freda B., "Payment Reform Under Medicare's Prospective Payment System: The Experience of Hospitals in the State of Connecticut" (1996).
-Dissertations at the University of New Haven.
+Doctoral Works at the University of New Haven.
 29.